Updated January 2020

 North Dakota voters recently approved a measure to legalize medical marijuana throughout the state.
-Marijuana use for personal reasons continues to be illegal in North Dakota, and the state is among the least forgiving states when it comes to marijuana possession
+Marijuana use for personal reasons continues to be illegal in North Dakota, and the state is among the least forgiving states when it comes to marijuana possession.
+Learn more about North Dakota marijuana laws.

 Recreational Marijuana in North Dakota

-North Dakota has little leniency for recreational marijuana users.
+Is marijuana legal in North Dakota?
+No. In fact, North Dakota has little leniency for recreational marijuana users.
 Possession of up to 1 ounce of marijuana is a misdemeanor, punishable by up to 30 days of jail time and a $1,500 fine.
-Possession of more than 1 ounce to 500 grams is a felony, with possibility of incarceration for up to 5 years and fines of $10,000.
+Possession of more than 1 ounce to 500 grams is a felony, with the possibility of incarceration for up to 5 years and fines of $10,000.
 Possession of more than 500 grams is a felony, punishable by 10 years in jail and a maximum fine of $20,000.

-North Dakota does have a conditional release provision in place, which allows those facing their first conviction to have their criminal record expunged after probation.
+North Dakota marijuana law does have a conditional release provision in place, which allows those facing their first conviction to have their criminal record expunged after probation.

 Medical Marijuana in North Dakota